-Although the Ralco and Pangue approvals and construction processes are not explored in detail here, 21 these dams illuminate a relationship between political and private powers that sacrificed Chilean ecological and social prosperity in 1994, and continues to jeopardize it.
+Although the Ralco and Pangue approvals and construction processes are not explored in detail here, 21 these dams illuminate relations between political and private powers that sacrificed Chilean ecological and social prosperity in 1994, and continue to jeopardize it.
 Marisol Coñuequir22 deciphers that although there are laws that protect the Mapuche culture, territories, and economies, because hydro developers come from private companies, the government is not required to intervene.
 Despite the despondent implication, this idea establishes resistance movements' need for fortified legal strategies to combat hydro developments.
-The following cases will present the development of such strategies.
-Additionally, the rights that Mapuche communities do hold present roadblocks for hydro projects, making Mapuche presence
+The following cases will present the growing maturity of such strategies.
+Additionally, the rights that Mapuche communities do hold present roadblocks for hydro projects, making Mapuche presence or lack there of important to both developers and their opposition.
+Thus, both Mapuche cultural connection to conservation and their legal rights, although permeable, are important layers in hydropower resistance.
+Finally, whitewater rafting companies like Bío Bío Expeditions and others relocated in response to the dams.
+These companies carried a firsthand understanding of the implications of Chilean hydro development.